 I used acrylic craft paints to fill in the design of the flowers.
 It took two coats of paint for each flower.

 Adding the family name and date

-Next I used a soft pencil to trace over the words on the back of the paper.
-I then attached the paper with painters tape to the pallet, and used a ball point pen to deeply trace over the pattern of the words.
-This transferred the pencil residue on the back of the design to the pallet for a template to follow with acrylic paint.
+Next I used a piece of chalk to trace over the words on the back of the paper.
+I then attached the paper with painters tape to the pallet, and used a ball point pen to deeply trace over the pattern of the words and numbers.
+This transferred the chalk residue on the back of the letters to the pallet for a template to follow with acrylic paint.